josephrexme/josephrex.me/content/post/2018-06-14-designing-applications.md

 When placing little or no focus on design/usability, we risk losing our users to competitors offering a better experience.
 A little focus on security means your users aren't safe and while they might hop on your application at its early stage, they would eventually leave if their data keeps getting compromised.
 With little focus on functionality, why do you even call that an app?
-You only have a prototype of what might some day become an application.
+You only have a prototype of what mightsome day become an application.

 To build products with the balanced application triangle, we need some process in place.
 For design consistency, a simple styleguide is needed.
 The styleguide defines the look of things across the application.
 It should rules on typography, component sizing, and colors.

 Here's an example of a simple styleguide: